-Five Black Hills State University students will participate in a 17-day field course entitled “Wolves and other large predators: A Northwoods Experience” in northern Minnesota.
+Five Black Hills State University students took part in a 17-day field course entitled “Wolves and other large predators: A Northwoods Experience” in northern Minnesota.

 Anything is Possible at Black Hills State University!
 Faculty, staff, and students are making headlines with their achievements.
 See what BHSU is in the news for lately.
 Call 605.642.6215 to share your news item.